-Online Clinic Dates: Thurs Oct 7, Wed Oct 13, Wed Oct 27, Thurs Nov 18 & Tues Nov 30 By successfully completing the Make Ethical Decisions (MED) workshop coaches will be fully equipped to handle virtually any ethical situation with confidence.
+Online Clinics: Oct 6, Oct 23, Nov 17 & Nov 29

+By successfully completing the Make Ethical Decisions (MED) workshop coaches will be fully equipped to handle virtually any ethical situation with confidence.
 MED helps coaches identify the legal, ethical, and moral implications of difficult situations that present themselves in the world of team and individual sport.
 Example: A coach that has attended Fundamentals, Learning to Train, or Soccer for Life will appear as "In Training".
 A coach needs to attend and pass the online evaluation for MED for the status to be changed to "Trained".
 MED and online evaluation not required for the U5 Active Start coaches.

-3) MED Online Evaluation ~ FREE Online after attending an online MED clinic or \$85 without MED Clinic
+3) MED Online Evaluation ~ FREE Online after attending an online MED clinic or \$85 without MED Clinic - Required for U7-U9

-For more info: http://www.coach.ca/-p156128 All coaches will also need to complete an online evaluation after taking the Making Ethical Decisions course, which can be done at any time at the coach's own pace after completing the Active Start, Fundamentals, or Learning to Train; Making Ethical Decisions; and Respect In Sport.
-Once all are completed including the Online Evaluation, the coach will be considered "Trained" for the appropriate age group; until then the coach will be considered for the U5 Active Start coaches.
+Time: Approx. 20 - 30 min (longer without MED clinic) For more info: click here All coaches will also need to complete an online evaluation after taking the Making Ethical Decisions course, which can be done at any time at the coach's own pace after completing the Active Start, Fundamentals, or Learning to Train; Making Ethical Decisions; and Respect In Sport.
+Once all are completed including the Online Evaluation, the coach will be considered "Trained" for the appropriate age group; until then the coach will be considered "In Training".
+MED and online evaluation not required for the U5 Active Start coaches.